SIX TYPES OF TEA

 3. Green Tea

-Green tea carries a refreshing taste, ranging from clean to grassy.
+Green tea has a refreshing taste, ranging from clean to grassy.
 I call this the sauvignon blanc of Tea.
-Green Tea has earned well-deserved accolades for its health benefits around the world.
-However, Chinese tea connoisseurs discovered long ago that all types of Tea come with varying health benefits.
-Learn more about the health benefits of tea by type here.
+Green Tea has earned well-deserved accolades for its health benefits worldwide.
+However, Chinese tea connoisseurs discovered long ago that all types of tea come with varying health benefits.
+Learn more about the health benefits of Green tea.

 4. Oolong tea